 Rochester.
 Great place to make a memory.

-With a rich history of civil rights, it shouldn't come as a shock that Rochester is among the most welcoming, LGBT-friendly metro areas in the U.S., ranked 11th in 2016's Gayest Cities in America by the Advocate.com.
+With a rich history of civil rights, it shouldn't come as a shock that Rochester is among the most welcoming, LGBTQ-friendly metro areas in the U.S., ranked 11th in 2016's Gayest Cities in America by the Advocate.com.
 It's also one of the most culturally abundant.
 Rochester received a perfect score of 100 from the Human Rights Campaign.

 "The downtown area's Park Avenue corridor has the right mix of chic dining, drinking, and entertainment to make it the gay epicenter in Rochester," reported the Advocate.com.
 "This tree-lined, charming city in the Finger Lakes region is New York's third largest (and was named sixth most livable in the United States in 2007 by the Places Rated Almanac)."